 If you happen to be sitting at a red light, or perhaps are parked for a bit, and you begin to notice that your car is vibrating, and seems to be buzzing around more than normal, this could be a symptom of a bad fuel filter.
 The shaky idling of your car could be related to how the fuel filter is very clogged up, so the engine is not receiving as much fuel as it needs through the injectors.

 It’s safe to say that if your car won’t start, this could be because of a ton of issues.
 But, sometimes you can get lucky, and the reason won’t be as drastic as others.
 If your car won’t happen to start, a good place to check first would be the fuel filter, and if it needs replacing or not.
 If your fuel filter is fully blocked up, it’s likely that you’ve pushed off some symptoms for a bit, because fuel filters should be replaced well before the stage where they are fully blocked up.
-But the battery also a reason that make car won't start, so recharge with best battery maintainer for car if you can.

 As you can see, there is an abundance of common symptoms that you can look out for, in order to identify a bad fuel filter before more costly problems arise.
 These symptoms can be as simple as noticing your car is shaky, noticing reduced engine power, experiencing engine misfire, etc. Take note of all of the symptoms described above, and you’ll easily be able to identify a bad fuel filter before things become worse than necessary!